 Please note that while Trans Canada Movers tries to maintain the most current information possible to provide our customer’s precise instructions and assistance, we cannot guarantee that the specific items mentioned will be the actual items dutiable at the time of entry.

 If you have specific questions concerning an Individual item, for example, a work of West Coast Native art that contains whalebone we recommend that you discuss these with the U.S. Consulate or border agents before your time of entry.
-Only an authorised US Government representative can give a definitive answer on how a unique item may be treated for purposes of duty or importation into the United States.
+Only an authorized US Government representative can give a definitive answer on how a unique item may be treated for purposes of duty or importation into the United States.

 You can reach us at: